When it comes to finding a safe and profitable investment, it’s hard to beat an investment property.

-You should look for an agent who is able willing to meet your requirements and needs, has knowledge of the property market, can provide you with positive references from previous engagements, and is happy to talk to you in an honest and direct way about the current situation in the real estate market without using jargon or over exaggerations.
+You should look for an agent who is able and willing to meet your requirements and needs, has knowledge of the market, can provide you with positive references from previous engagements, and is happy to talk to you in an honest and direct way about the current situation in the real estate market without using jargon or over exaggerations.

 After making a shortlist of agents who seem appropriate, you can decide if you like them by asking a few simple questions like: